Get 'paid' to walk using free apps

 Get it: Android | iPhone

-You'll need to sign up with your email address and allow it to track your location.
+You'll need to sign up to Charity Miles with your email address and allow it to track your location.
 It says it'll never share your data.

 What activities does it log?
 Walking and running (both outdoor and indoor), and outdoor cycling.

 How does it track activities?
 It won't track your activity automatically – you've got to open the app and select to start a workout each time you want it to track what you do.
 It uses your phone's GPS and motion sensors.
-It says the tracking of indoor activity is likely to be less accurate.
+You can also link Charity Miles to your Strava account too if you have one.

 How many points does it give?
 For every mile you move, you'll earn money for your chosen charity.
 You're not awarded a specific amount each time – the charity gets a percentage of the money available, dependent on how many miles have been accrued for it.